-The XXXII Antarctic Treaty Consultative Meeting (ATCM) took place in Baltimore, MD, USA at the Baltimore Convention Centre from 6th to 17th April 2009.
-In parallel with the start of the Committee on Environmental Protection (CEP) XII on April 6th, a joint session between the ATCPs and the Arctic Council was held at the US State Department in Washington.
+The XXXII Antarctic Treaty Consultative Meeting (ATCM) took place in Baltimore, Maryland, USA, at the Baltimore Convention Centre from 6th to 17th April 2009.
+In parallel with the start of the Committee on Environmental Protection (CEP) XII in Baltimore on April 6th, a joint session between the Antarctic Treaty Consultative Parties (ATCPs) and the Arctic Council was held at the US State Department in Washington DC.
 US Secretary of State Hilary Clinton, and the President of the Arctic Council addressed the joint meeting.
 It featured the endorsement of a joint Ministerial Declaration on the International Polar Year 2007-2008 (IPY) (Appendix 1).
 The session was followed by an afternoon presentation on the science of IPY by US scientists at the US National Academy's headquarters, in Washington, DC.
+Videos of these presentation videos are available at: